-The 15th FWA Writers Conference — Coming up from 20-23 October 2016 in Orlando, Florida.
-M.J. will be presenting Scrivener Basics, Beyond The Hero’s Journey, and be part of The Prometheus Saga panel discussion.
+The 15th FWA Writers Conference — Was 20-23 October 2016 in Orlando, Florida.
+M.J. presented Scrivener Basics, Beyond The Hero’s Journey, and was part of The Prometheus Saga panel discussion.

 The Superstars 2016 Writing Seminar — February, 2016.
 Hosted in Colorado Springs, CO at the Hilton Antlers, this is simply the seminar to attend when preparing to kick a writing career into pro mode.
 The Faculty included Kevin J. Anderson, Rebecca Moesta, David Farland, James A. Owen, Peter Wacks, Brandon Sanderson, and Eric Flint, to name a few.
 M.J. was honored to present a workshop on Scrivener basics.